architasingh19/Dom_visualizer/README.md

 - Fit entire tree to view with one click
 - Click any node to copy its path to clipboard

+**Download Tree as Image**
+- Export your tree visualization as a PNG image
+- Click the download button in the top-right corner
+- High-quality image with proper theme colors
+- Perfect for documentation and sharing

 **Dark/Light Mode**
 - Beautiful toggle switch in the header
 - Smooth theme transitions